Kinetic-Blast/Random-Stuff/Idea Locker/Radio Wave Interference Drone Neutralization System Overview.md

 Radio Wave Interference Drone Neutralization System Overview

-The "Radio Wave Interference Drone Neutralization System" (RWIDNS) is a cutting-edge technology designed for military applications, aimed at countering unauthorized drone activity with precision and efficiency.
+The "Radio Wave Interference Drone Neutralization System" (RWIDNS) is a design for military applications, aimed at countering unauthorized drone activity with precision and efficiency.

 Concept Details: